-Welcome to AGC's Utility Infrastructure Division, formerly known as the Municipal and Utilities Division.
+Welcome to AGC's Utility Infrastructure Division.
 Our Division provides management and market services to contractors engaged in utility construction, including water and wastewater facilities and pipelines, energy generation and transmission, and telecommunications infrastructure.
 The Division also serves contractors engaged in other underground utility work as well as specialty work such as excavation, tunneling, boring and site preparation.
 The Division serves as liaison to, and monitor for, other water, wastewater, and utility owner and user groups in the public and private sectors.

 Resources for Utility Contractors